Jirzo/CaptureImages/README.md

     ```bash
     pipenv shell

+Once you have activated the environment select the interpreter with the name of the environment

-1. If you don't have pipenv installed yet, you can install it with:
+4. If you don't have pipenv installed yet, you can install it with:

     ```bash
     pip install pipenv

 ## Usage